Zask747/Zask747/README.md

 - 👋 Hi, I’m @Zask747
 - 👀 I’m interested in coding, tabletop games, and ornithopters
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on my tabletop wargame and ttrpg that are currently indevelopment, or supplements for each
+- 💞️ I’m looking to collaborate on my tabletop wargame and ttrpg that are currently indevelopment, or programes to aid in the playing of them
 - 📫 How to reach me, email me at: zask16@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I think dragonflies are the best flying insects